 Outside the family, the son was expected to show similar levels of respect and obedience to elder people in the community and ultimately the ruler of the state.
 In this way, social stability would be achieved, with everyone knowing their place in the hierarchy and behaving towards each other in the appropriate way.

 Some commentators have boiled this rather complex web down to the “four relationships”, between husband and wife, child and parent, minister and ruler, and friend and friend.
-These can be seen as the main branches of a tree, with filial piety forming its trunk.
+These can be seen as the main branches of a tree, with filial devotion forming its trunk.
 Naturally, some trees are a lot sturdier than others depending on how well the values were cultivated and applied.

 Even though Confucius was a strong proponent of what these days we call family values, he was nowhere near as rigid in his interpretation of them as some commentators would like us to believe.
 Relationships were not a one-way street in which the junior party had to blindly obey the wishes of the senior one.
 Mutual respect and a positive attitude were also required.